T

 Insider tips

-• Rent a car to fully explore the island's diverse landscapes.
+• Rent a car for the best flexibility to explore the island's diverse regions.

 Packing highlights